lisawilliams/auto-mom-front/checklist.md

 3. Test that you can add a chore via rails console *DONE*
 4. Test that you can add a chore via a curl request *DONE*
 5. Test that you can return all of a user's chores via a curl request
-6. Test that you can update a chore via a curl request
+6. Test that you can update a chore via a curl request *DONE*
-7. Test that you can delete a chore via a curl request
+7. Test that you can delete a chore via a curl request *DONE*

 ### Join Table users-have-chores